 To date, twenty-one native plant evaluations have been completed for West Texas with fourteen of those species in the process of being developed for commercial release.
 Three new plant releases are now commercially available for the region: Brewster Germplasm sideoats grama, Permian Germplasm whiplash pappusgrass, and Santiago Germplasm silver bluestem.
 Multiple plant releases a year are expected over the coming decade.
 Over 1,500 individual seed collections of native grasses and wildflowers have been completed.
 These collections are the foundation for the development of new plant evaluation research projects that foment new commercial native seed releases specific to West Texas.
 Evaluations for this region are being conducted at the Sierra la Rana Ranch near Alpine and the Railway Ranch near Odessa.
 Additional demonstration and research projects utilizing new seeds sources are underway in the Permian Basin and the Chihuahuan Desert grasslands near Big Bend National Park.
 These projects are important for refining the techniques for grassland habitat restoration across the region.

-Assistant Director: Colin Shackelford
+Associate Director: Colin Shackelford

 Phone: (432) 294-2676